kottans/backend/tasks/data-structures.md

 pop item: 1 will be returned
 ```

-Linked list:
+#### Linked list

 Operations to be implemented:

 - insert
 - remove
 - show list

 User may insert items into the list specifying the successor, remove item from list and see complete list.
 A request for adding new item will contain the item (mandatory) and item's immediate successor(optional).
 Item should be inserted before the successor.
 If no successor is provided, item will be first in the list.

 ```